pkuxmq/pkuxmq.github.io/_pages/about.md

 ------
 I am a senior student at Peking University, majoring in computer science and psychology (secondary major).
 [Curriculum Vitae](https://pkuxmq.github.io/files/CV_MingqingXiao.pdf).

 I'm currently in Prof. [Zhouchen Lin](http://www.cis.pku.edu.cn/faculty/vision/zlin/zlin.htm)'s lab, Peking University.
-My research interests include machine learning and the intersection between machine learning and cognitive science, with emphasis on optimization and computer vision.
+My research interests lie in machine learning and computer vision, especially in optimization for neural networks and interpretable models with inspiration from cognitive science and neuroscience.

 In the summer 2019, I was a visiting student at [CCVL (Computational Cognition, Vision, and Learning) lab](https://ccvl.jhu.edu/) in Johns Hopkins University, supervised by Prof. [Alan Yuille](http://www.cs.jhu.edu/~ayuille/).

-In the fall 2019, I will be an intern at Microsoft Research Asia.
+In the fall 2019, I will be an intern at Microsoft Research Asia Machine Learning Group led by Dr. [Tie-Yan Liu](https://www.microsoft.com/en-us/research/people/tyliu/).

 &nbsp;
 &nbsp;